aws-amplify/amplify-js/docs/media/quick_start.md

  ◯ appsync
 ```

-Remember to use `awsmobile push` to update your backend with the new configuration.
+Remember to use `amplify push` to update your backend with the new configuration.
 This will refresh your `/src/aws-exports.js` file.

 ```
-$ awsmobile push
+$ amplify push
 ```

 ### Accessing AWS Mobile Hub Console